pingu15/InvolveU/README.md

 The initial app design can be found at https://www.figma.com/file/204M6ZpTg2ZjOxQPPir3OP/InvolveU?node-id=0%3A1.

+The documentation for the app can be found at https://pingu15.github.io/InvolveU/.

 ## Api

 The api can be found at https://involveu.up.railway.app/api.
 Admins (teachers) can access the admin panel at https://involveu.up.railway.app/admin.